 Improving ease of access throughout the region via public transport will increase the quality of life of residents, as road congestion is a growing concern.
 Improvements to existing train stations and intermodal connections will also aid accessibility.
-Mass transit connectivity to the region with potential to connect communities, including improved access to Sydney and Newcastle, is highlighted as a priority by RDA Central Coast.22 of people in the Central Coast took public transport to work.23 of working residents travelled outside the region for work.24 of households own at least 1 car as compared to 81.3% in Greater Sydney.25
+Mass transit connectivity to the region with potential to connect communities, including improved access to Sydney and Newcastle, is highlighted as a priority by RDA Central Coast.20 of people in the Central Coast took public transport to work.21

-In 2016,
+In 2016.

-In 2016, 25.3%
+In 2016.